andyzg/techyon/resources/1-Setup.md

 # Git

+When you first create the `<username>.github.io` repository, you'll get a link to the repository in the Quick Setup section.

+If you can't find the link, you can take the repository's URL and add `.git` to the end.

-Here are the steps to clone your repository
+Here are the steps to clone your repository through the link.
 ```
 $ cd SOME_PATH_TO_STORE_REPO